 Daily debit card limits of $100 in cash withdrawals & $300 in spending provide peace of mind.
 Plus the adult joint owner has full account access and can set up transaction alerts to monitor your teen's spending.

 It's easy to move money from your Alliant account to your teen's, whether it's a one-time transfer or recurring allowance transfers.
 Standard ACH transfers are free, and only a parent/guardian can set up outgoing transfers.

 Alliant's online and mobile banking have a built-in PFM to help your teen review their spending patterns.
 It helps them see if it's fast-food meals or app store purchases that are the biggest drain on their wallet, making it easier to adjust their spending.

 What's the key to teaching your teen smart money management skills?
-It's to talk about money.
-Teens are naturally interested in the topic and want to learn more.
+It's talking to them about money and giving them increasing responsibility for managing their own spending.

 Check out this video for great tips on ways to teach your teen about smart spending and saving.

 Is your teen a member of Alliant?